-B. Technology & Computer Use Rules:
+B. Technology & Electronic Device Use Rules:

-- Respect school property - Respect the School Network do not try to go to restricted areas - Do not spread viruses no personal disks may be used unless scanned for viruses - Do not alter Program Settings - Respect your storage space within the School Network all School Network folders will be emptied each summer - There will be no access to chat rooms, news groups or web e-mail - No downloading of files in special circumstances, permission may be requested - Respect Copyright laws do not plagiarize Web pages or graphics, all Web pages must be notated as a reference - Do not use the School Network for personal business - Do not use the School Network inappropriately do not seek or publish any material that is abusive, profane, sexually offensive or against the faith and morals of the Catholic Church - Respect State and Federal Laws regarding pornography as well as the use, selling, and/or the distribution of illegal substance - Respect school's acceptable use policy
+- Respect school property. - Respect the school network do not go to restricted areas. - Do not spread viruses no personal USB drive may be used unless scanned for viruses. - Do not alter program settings. - Respect your storage space within the school network all school network folders will be emptied each summer. - There will be no access to chat rooms, news groups or web e-mail. - No downloading of files in special circumstances, permission may be requested. - Respect Copyright/Intellectual Property and Identity laws All sources obtained for teacher and student work should be properly cited.
+Users are to respect the rights and intellectual property of others in accordance with Federal Copyright Law.
+Transferring copyrighted material to or from a school without express permission of the owner is a violation of Federal Law and could result in copyright infringement claims. - Do not use the school network for personal business. - Do not use the school network inappropriately do not seek or publish any material that is abusive, profane, sexually offensive or against the faith and morals of the Catholic Church - Respect State and Federal Laws regarding pornography as well as the use, selling, and/or the distribution of illegal substance - Respect school's technology acceptable use policy.

-C. Electronic Devices
+C. Electronic and Mobile Devices, Cell Phones, Wearable Technology